silum/astrokat-wiki/Observation-catalogues.md

 These files are used directly by the observation scripts available in the [katsdpscripts](https://github.com/ska-sa/katsdpscripts) repository.

-It is also the standard format for the MeerKAT observatory calibration catalogues, since the CSV format is easily parsed in python
+It is also the standard format for the MeerKAT observatory calibration catalogues.

 > More implementation detail required, but based on usage, maybe ask one of the astronomers for assistance.